Skip Navigation

 UNDERSTANDING RACE

-The Council for Diversity, Equity, and Inclusion hosts Lion’s Table Talks to encourage open and productive discussions about modern social issues.
+The Council for Diversity, Equity, Inclusion, and Belonging hosts Lion’s Table Talks to encourage open and productive discussions about modern social issues.
 By engaging both students and the community, we hope to inform the public, challenge harmful stereotypes, and bring about positive change.

 On June 18, 2020, we invited Dr. Sherritta Hughes, Dr. Joy Smith, and Kayla Wilson ’21 from GCU to discuss wide-ranging issues related to race.
 They were joined by local young adult activists Maurice Diawara and Caleb Lewis.
 Watch below, or check out our other talk, an LGBTQ Panel Discussion.